Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 - *Executable:* `paho_iot_hub_twin_sample`

-  This [sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/paho_iot_hub_twin_sample.c) utilizes the Azure IoT Hub to get the twin document, send a reported property message, and receive up to 5 desired property messages.
+  This [sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/paho_iot_hub_twin_sample.c) utilizes the Azure IoT Hub to get the device twin document, send a reported property message, and receive up to 5 desired property messages.
 If a timeout occurs while waiting for a message from the Azure IoT Hub, the sample will exit.
-Upon receiving a desired property message, the sample will update the property locally and send a reported property message back to the service.
+Upon receiving a desired property message, the sample will update the twin property locally and send a reported property message back to the service.
 X509 self-certification is used.

   A property named `device_count` is supported for this sample.
-To send a device twin desired property message, select your device's Device Twin tab in your Azure IoT Hub.
+To send a device twin desired property message, select your device's Device Twin tab in the Azure Portal of your IoT Hub.
 Add the property `device_count` along with a corresponding value to the `desired` section of the JSON.
-Select Save to send the message.
+Select Save to update the twin document and send the twin message to the device.

   ```json
   "properties": {